Missouri State Bears football: Plaster Stadium

 Missouri State plays all home games at Plaster Stadium, which has been their home since 1941.
 From its opening in 1941 to 1991 the stadium was known as Briggs Stadium.
 The stadium currently seats 17,500 people.
 It has undergone several major renovations in 1991 and, most recently, in 2014.
 After the 1991 renovation which added an upper deck on the west side and a row of sky-boxes and press box, the stadium was renamed in honor of Robert W. Plaster who provided the major gift for the project.
-The Stadium was updated in 2008 with a new video board behind the south endzone.
-The 2014 renovation made significant changes to the East side of the stadium and the playing surface.
+The stadium was updated in 2008 with a new video board behind the south end zone.
+The 2014 renovation made significant changes to the east side of the stadium and the playing surface.
 The track was removed and the East side was completely rebuilt.
 The stadium record attendance is 18,386 which was at the 2014 home opener versus North Dakota.
-Plaster Stadium is the 4th-largest stadium in the conference and the second-largest college football specific venue in Missouri.
+Plaster Stadium is the fourth-largest stadium in the conference and the second-largest college football specific venue in Missouri.